Retrospective Tools

 Summary

-Ludi leads on ease of use, retro toolkit and fun factor.
+Ludi leads on ease of use and fun factor.
 Reetro leads on value, AI & insights, integrations and enterprise-grade.

 Scores compared